krobertson/fusion-360-post-processors/README.md

 * Updated stop operations to retract to the home location
 * Added NC property to easily control the smoothing criteria between stock to leave or tolerances
 * Updated some of the base thresholds for finishing vs roughing
+* Fixed probing in Z with the Blum probe
+* Added support for tool break detection through tool library setting